gitlevich/thinking-about-agents/1-why-your-agent-gets-captured.md

 Our language is missing important concepts.
 If we model them explicitly, we'd end up with an architecture: explicit modes with different resource profiles.
 Observer is default.
 Agent is entered deliberately and exited on trajectory completion or capture detection.
-Bandwidth is finite, depleted by generation, required for meta-cognition.
+Attention is finite, depleted by generation, required for meta-cognition.
 Capture detection monitors for circular reasoning and goalless drift.
 The regulator can interrupt — not another voice in the generation, but a hard cut that clears context and forces return to observer.
 In code, I approximate these with cycles in the path, long goalless trajectories, and high-gravity terminal nodes.

 This leaves open the question of goals.
 The architecture above still takes goals as injected parameters.
 A further direction — not implemented here — would let goals precipitate from preference gradients through sustained attention.
 The agent would develop goals the way minds do: by noticing what attention is already drawn toward, then rendering continuity until the pattern crystallizes.
 That's a separate research program, on top of the architecture here.

-This [toy code](attention_agent.py) instantiates the mode/bandwidth/capture/regulation part of the model.
+This [toy code](attention_agent.py) instantiates the mode/attention/capture/regulation part of the model.
 An agent that can observe, generate, get captured, detect capture, and recover.
 It traverses the bookcase topology.
 The theory predicts the behavior.